-Cedar is one of five national systems that make up Canada's Digital Research Infrastructure.
-Under the stewardship of the Digital Research Alliance of Canada, Cedar was deployed as part of one of the biggest advanced research computing renewals in Canada's history.
-The Digital Research Alliance of Canada accelerates research and innovation by deploying state-of-the-art advanced research computing systems, storage and software solutions.
+Cedar is one of five national systems Compute Canada has deployed as part of one of the biggest advanced research computing renewals in Canada's history.
+Compute Canada accelerates research and innovation by deploying state-of-the-art advanced research computing systems, storage and software solutions.

-As the future of research moves to agile prototyping and integrating data driven approaches across the spectrum of research, SFU has world leading expertise to guide researchers on their big data journey by using Cedar.
+As the future of research moves to agile prototyping and integrating big data approaches across the spectrum of research, SFU has world leading expertise to guide researchers on their big data journey by using Cedar.